giros-dit/containerlab-telemetry-testbed/README.md

 >$ python3 csr-create-subscription.py clab-telemetry-testbed-r1 "/native/hostname" on-change
 >```

-Note that there is an alternative python script [`ncclient-scripts/csr-create-subscription-jinja2.py`](ncclient-scripts/csr-create-subscription-jinja2.py) which allows the parameterization of the `YANG-Push` subscription data via a [`Jinja`](https://jinja.palletsprojects.com/) template decoupled from the Python source code.
+Note that there is an alternative Python script [`ncclient-scripts/csr-create-subscription-jinja2.py`](ncclient-scripts/csr-create-subscription-jinja2.py) which allows the mapping and validation of the parameterization data needed for building the RPC operations of the `YANG-Push` subscriptions via a [`Jinja`](https://jinja.palletsprojects.com/) template decoupled from the Python source code.
 The regarding Jinja template is available [here](ncclient-scripts/jinja2-templates/yang-push-subscriptions.xml).
+This alternative script allows you to parameterize the same arguments as the previous base script.

 ### Creating queries to get and set configuration information and to get operational status data through the NETCONF protocol

 In this testbed, RPC operations can be triggered to get configuration information and operational status data from the Cisco IOS XE CSR1000v network devices, which support YANG data modeling language, via the NETCONF protocol.
 The NETCONF client Python library called [`ncclient`](https://github.com/ncclient/ncclient) is used which supports all operations and capabilities defined by NETCONF ([RFC 6241](https://datatracker.ietf.org/doc/html/rfc6241)).
 This library supports the following NETCONF query operations:

-- `edit-config` operation to set the configuration data.
+- `<edit-config>` operation to set the configuration data.
 It uses a filter to edit only part of the configuration.
 There is a simple Python script [`ncclient-scripts/csr-create-query-edit-config-hostname.py`](ncclient-scripts/csr-create-query-edit-config-hostname.py) that allows you to edit the hostname of a Cisco IOS XE CSR1000v node by making use of the [`Cisco-IOS-XE-native`](yang/csr1000v/Cisco-IOS-XE-native%402020-07-04.yang) YANG model.
 The script allows parameterizing the container name of the network device and the desired hostname to be configured.
-To create the `edit-config` operation to configure the hostname of the network device, run the Python script as follows:
+To create the `<edit-config>` operation to configure the hostname of the network device, run the Python script as follows:
 ```
 $ python3 csr-create-query-edit-config-hostname.py <container_name> <hostname>
 ```